sb1975/multi-tenancy/docs/BuildingBlocks.md

-Any organisation which needs to build a Devops platform for multitenancy using Kubernetes might need to involve the below building blocks :
+Any organisation which needs to build a Devops platform for supporting multiple tenants onboarding their own resources using Kubernetes cluster would need to involve the below building blocks.

 1. Multi-Tenant Onboarding to Cluster